Canatec Smart Panel RDHX rear door heat exchanger

 Seamless integration into existing systems.

-COOLANT DISTRIBUTION UNIT
++ COOLANT DISTRIBUTION UNIT

-Our Smart Panel RDHX works with a coolant distribution unit to create an efficient, closed-loop cooling path.
-The RDHX captures heat directly from the rack exhaust and provides real-time temperature readings, allowing the CDU to optimize coolant flow based on current demand.
+Real-time temperature readings allow the CDU to optimize coolant flow based on current demand.
 This setup removes heat at the rack level and maintains consistent performance across high-density racks.

-CHILLED WATER
++ CHILLED WATER SYSTEM

 Our Smart Panel RDHX can connect to an existing chilled-water system without major changes to the data hall.
 The RDHX draws chilled water from the facility loop and uses it to cool rack exhaust air.
-An optional EPIV optimizes the flow required for cooling each individual rack.
-This approach supports higher thermal loads and improves cooling efficiency while maximizing the site’s current infrastructure.

 Targeted rack-level cooling.